 Wrapping It Up!

-It’s crucial to understand the exact causes of sleep disturbances in older individuals to enable effective intervention.
+It’s crucial to understand the exact causes of sleep disturbances in older individuals to enable effective intervention and memory senior care.
 Before considering medication, one should explore non-pharmacological approaches like Cognitive Behavioral Therapy for Insomnia (CBT-I) and mindfulness meditation.
 It’s important to remember that sedative substances and certain over-the-counter medications can be harmful, especially for the elderly.
 Therefore, it is advised to seek the advice of a healthcare professional to choose the best course of action that takes into account unique circumstances.